Arkansas Tech University

-Arkansas Tech University (ATU) is a public university in Russellville, Arkansas.
+Arkansas Tech University (ATU) is a public university in Russellville, Arkansas, United States.
 The university offers programs at both baccalaureate and graduate levels in a range of fields.
 The Arkansas Tech University–Ozark Campus, a two-year satellite campus in the town of Ozark, primarily focuses on associate and certificate education.

 History

 Early history (1909–76)

-The Second District Agricultural School was created by Act 100 of 1909 of the Arkansas General Assembly.
-It was decided on February 10, 1910, to found the school in Russellville.
+In 1909, Act 100, passed by the Arkansas General Assembly and signed by Governor George Donaghey, provided for the creation of one agricultural high school in each of four districts stipulated in the act, with what would eventually become Arkansas Tech University in the Second District.

+The schools were to teach horticulture and textile making in addition to agriculture.
+The location for each of the four schools was to be chosen by that district's five trustees, appointed by the Governor, taking into consideration "the nature of the soil, healthfulness of location, general desirability, and other material inducements offered, such as the donation of buildings, land or money."
+The four schools eventually evolved into four present-day institutions of higher learning.
+The First District Agricultural School at Jonesboro evolved into Arkansas State University; the Second District Agricultural School in Russellville is today's Arkansas Tech University; the Third District Agricultural School in Magnolia became Southern Arkansas University; and the University of Arkansas Monticello began as the Fourth District Agricultural School.

+After evaluating proposals from Fort Smith, Morrilton, Ozark, and Russellville, on February 10, 1910, Second District Agricultural School trustees announced that the school would be located in Russellville.
 Construction of the school's Main Building began on April 10, 1910, with contracts for additional buildings let in June 1910.
 On October 26, 1910, the first classes were held in Russellville.
 The original purpose of the school was to offer a secondary (or high school) education in agricultural and technical subjects.
-Later on, the school took on the first two years of college instruction, and the school's name was changed to Arkansas Polytechnic College by the General Assembly in 1925 to reflect this change in purpose.
-The school became a two-year junior college in 1927 and, at the end of the 1929-1930 academic year, stopped offering high school classes.
+Later, the school took on the first two years of college instruction, and the school's name was changed to Arkansas Polytechnic College by the General Assembly in 1925 to reflect this change in purpose.
+The school became a two-year junior college in 1927 and, at the end of the 1929–1930 academic year, stopped offering high school classes.